Jobs, Skills and Industry Participation

 What is Jobs, Skills and Industry Participation?

-The Jobs Skills and Industry Participation (JSIP) team on the Project focuses on three key priority areas (Figure 1).
-These key priority areas reflect relevant NSW Government policies and programs including the Aboriginal Participation in Construction (APIC) Policy and the Infrastructure Skills Legacy Program.
+The Jobs Skills and Industry Participation (JSIP) team focuses on three key areas which reflect relevant NSW Government policies and programs, including the Aboriginal Participation in Construction (APIC) Policy and the Infrastructure Skills Legacy Program.

 The development of transferable skills from one project phase to another, and onto other projects in the region, can support long term job prospects for regionally-based people.
-Employment pathways include roles for apprentices, trainees, graduate placements and work experience on the Project.
+Employment pathways include roles for apprentices, trainees, graduate placements and work experience on the project.

 Aboriginal employment is a key focus area for the Project, reflecting the NSW Government’s commitment to promoting the social, economic and cultural wellbeing of Aboriginal people.
 Around 15 per cent of the people living in the region identify as Aboriginal compared to a 2.9 per cent average across NSW.